chobbledotcom/freehold-cottage/_pages/eligibility-and-referrals.md

 ## Referrals

-Click to download referral forms (Microsoft Word .doc files) and forward completed forms to us at [freeholdcottage@gmail.com](mailto:freeholdcottage@gmail.com)
+Click to download referral forms (Microsoft Word .docx files) and forward completed forms to us at [freeholdcottage@gmail.com](mailto:freeholdcottage@gmail.com)

- - **[Self Referral Form](/assets/docs/freehold-cottage-self-referral-form.doc):**  Use this form if you want to refer yourself for help and support at Freehold Cottage Residential Home.
+ - **[Self Referral Form](/assets/docs/freehold-cottage-self-referral-form.docx):**  Use this form if you want to refer yourself for help and support at Freehold Cottage Residential Home.
 We’d love to hear from you; please be as honest as possible.
 This form will help us to understand whether Freehold Cottage is the right service for you, or if there’s somewhere else you’d be better suited.

- - **[Agency Form](/assets/docs/freehold-cottage-agency-referral-form.doc):** –  Use this form if you are acting on behalf of an agency and would like to refer someone you work with to Freehold Cottage Residential Home.
+ - **[Agency Form](/assets/docs/freehold-cottage-agency-referral-form.docx):** –  Use this form if you are acting on behalf of an agency and would like to refer someone you work with to Freehold Cottage Residential Home.
 Please provide as much information as possible in the form, as we will use your responses to determine if our residential home is the appropriate place, and if we and the referral will be a good fit for each other.